Proxy Voting Policy

 The Board

 The Board is responsible for maintaining a proxy voting policy, as per the Treasurer’s Prudential Guidelines for Investments.
-This extends to approving a course of action where a conflict of interest arises.
+This extends to approving a course of action if conflict of interest arises.

 Investment Committee

-The Investment Committee is responsible for reviewing and providing input into the policy prior to submission to the Board.
+The Investment Committee is responsible for reviewing and providing input into this policy prior to submission to the Board.

 Chief Investment Officer

-The Chief Investment Officer is responsible for overseeing the implementation and monitoring of the policy.
+The Chief Investment Officer is responsible for overseeing the implementation and monitoring of this policy.

 Head of Responsible Investing